 This writer has had quite a lot of CBTL frapps ruined by their paper straws.

-So how are you going to enjoy your teh ais without a straw?
+But how are you going to enjoy your teh ais without a straw now?
 How do you avoid all the melty diluted ice near the top?
 What are your alternatives?

 We’ve broken it down for you: